dcbaker/constprotocol/README.md

 but like C and C++ it's more of a promise that if you take a ConstList or return one that you're not going to modify it.

+One of the goals of const protocol is to have 0 runtime performance impact.
+You could create an immutable proxy, that wraps a value and only exposes it's const methods, and all of it's attributes as read only (using properties and more proxies).
+But that has runtime overhead and adds code complexity.
+This approach adds zero run time overhead and very little complexity to the code.

 ## What if I want to mutate the value after all?

 You don't.